 The MBTA has embarked on a necessary, but politically perilous exercise: A complete redesign of the bus network.
-We will see details of their proposed redesign on Monday, May 16.
+Click here to review the proposed changes to service in your neighborhood.
 The MBTA will be taking comments for several months before finalizing the plan.

 The MBTA’s service planners have conducted a careful, evidence-driven process to create a redesign that will maximize the benefits of bus service in the region.
 As an elected official, I feel that my highest responsibility is to assure that the process moves forward to a successful conclusion.